-A limited number of graduate students will be awarded full financial support from the National Science Foundation (NSF), based on a national competition.
+We anticipate that a limited number of graduate students will be awarded full financial support from the National Science Foundation (NSF), based on a national competition.
 Faculty from HBCUs and MSIs may also apply for NSF funding.
-Those interested in applying for NSF funding must submit an application by March 31, 2017.
+Those interested in applying for NSF funding must submit an application by March 31, 2019.

 Application Requirements for NSF Funding